WordPress/gutenberg/packages/components/src/modal/README.md

 -   Required: No

-Note: `Modal`'s width can also be controlled by adjusting the width of the modal's contents, or using the `style` prop to set a specific `max-width`.
+Note: `Modal`'s width can also be controlled by adjusting the width of the modal's contents via CSS.

 #### `onRequestClose`: ``